SirPepe/ornament/Readme.md

 passed to the `list()` transformers options.
 If the content attribute gets set to something other than a comma-separated list of numeric strings, the attribute's value resets back to the initial value `[0]`.
-Any attempt at setting the IDL attribute to values other arrays of numbers will result in an exception.
+Any attempt at setting the IDL attribute to values other arrays of will result in an exception outright.
+Depending on the transformer the array's content may be subject to further validation and/or transformations.

 Note that when parsing a content attribute string, values are trimmed and empty strings are filtered out before they are passed on to the inner transformer: